If you've seen the viral Filipino restaurant blowing up on Instagram β this is it.

 What I Ordered (My Honest Review)

 I visited Hi.Shack in November 2025 and ordered four dishes to get the full experience.
+Note: the menu rotates seasonally β some items I tried may not always be available.
 Here's what stood out:

 The dish that put Hi.Shack on my radar.
 Tapsilog is a classic Filipino breakfast: thinly sliced beef tapa marinated in a sweet-savory sauce, served with garlic fried rice (sinangag) and two sunny-side eggs (itlog).